LMeghanath/LUNAR/README.md

 # LUNAR
 Enhancement of psr images.

+We don't have the sufficent data ,i.e, image dataset to train the model at present.So we did the remaing processing of it.
+In future we will make a data set for normal low light images and apply it to LLNet, if the data of PSR regions is confidential.

 Intially the demo1.py is program for individual application of image processing techniques for the given image i,e, here it is psr.jpg. image processing general techniques like